BDC Hamburger Icon

 We recommend Splashtop for …

-• Creative teams that want to replicate their office environments.
+• Creative teams who are looking to replicate their office setups remotely.

 We don’t recommend Splashtop for …

-• Linux users who want to control other devices.
+• Linux users who need to control other devices remotely.

 Nadia Reckmann